-This project features a collapsible box with an attached lid in a variety of sizes and shapes.
 If you haven't made boxes before, you'll be delighted with how easy it is to make a box in exactly the size you need.
 Use these boxes for gifts, as decorative containers, or for organizing and storage around the home or craft room.
 Make a simple 2" cube, a tall box, and a short box with the printable patterns.
-Or, follow the instructions at the end of this page for making a collapsible box in any size you wish.
+Or, follow the instructions for making a collapsible box in any size you wish.
 After you are done with the box, it can be folded flat and stored away for use another time.

 Related craft: For a different version of the cube collapsible box, see the Little Gift Boxes craft project.
 This project include Christmas-themed patterns.

 Choose a box to make.
 Download and print the pattern.
 Make a lightweight box by printing directly on cardstock.
 For a stronger box, print on computer paper and trace or transfer the pattern to cardboard before proceeding.
+Or, follow the instructions for making a collapsible box in any size you wish.

 Note: The strip of squares in the center of the pattern are the box sides.
 The glue tab is at the end.
 The other two squares are the top and bottom lids.
 Each lid has a flap attached.
 Two of the sides have a pair of box flaps attached.